December full moon – Long Night Moon – mimics the June sun

 What about an equinox moon?

 At March’s full moon, which is near the Northern Hemisphere’s spring equinox, the two paths – of the moon and of the sun – will be nearly the same.
 Then, near the June solstice, those of us in the Northern Hemisphere will see the sun cross high overhead during the year’s longest days.
-And, during the short northern summer nights, we’ll see the moon cross lower and spend less time in the sky.
+And, during the short northern summer nights, we’ll see the moon cross a lower path on the sky dome and spend less time in the sky.

 And on the cycle goes.

-This full moon is the last full moon of the Northern Hemisphere’s autumn – and Southern Hemisphere’s springtime – and it’s also the last full moon of 2022.
+This full moon is the last full moon of 2023.
+It is also the first full moon of the Northern Hemisphere’s winter – and Southern Hemisphere’s summer.

-Plus it is the closest full moon this year to the December solstice, occurring just 13 days before the solstice.
-This solstice marks the start of winter in the Northern Hemisphere (and summer in the Southern Hemisphere).
-It falls on December 21.
-The January 2023 full moon is 16 days after this December solstice.
+Plus it is the closest full moon this year to the December solstice, occurring just five days after.
+This solstice marks the start of winter in the Northern Hemisphere and summer in the Southern Hemisphere.
+It lands at 3:27 UTC on December 22, 2023.
+That’s 9:27 p.m.
+CDT on December 21, 2023.

-Bottom line: The 2022 December full moon happens overnight on December 7-8, 2022.
+Bottom line: The 2023 December full moon happens overnight on December 26-27, 2023.
 It closely follows the path of the June sun.
-It’ll be near bright red Mars.
-And from some places it’ll occult or pass in front of Mars.
+It also lies in the zodiacal constellation Gemini and is near that constellation’s twin stars, Castor and Pollux.